Ryael/avarice/README.md

 15. As the creator, I want to provide users with different endings depending on how many objectives they've accomplished, encouraging them to try to seek out all the objectives.
     - One of three endings are available to the player depending on when they leave the facility and with how many of the key items.
-    - Each of the endings, while somewhat similar in that they all end with the player escaping, provide an interesting bit of lore regarding the mysteries in of the that protagonist and/or the monster.
+    - The neutral and bad endings, while somewhat similar in that they all end with the player escaping, provide the player with a reason to go back and attempt to get the good ending.

 16. As the creator, I want to provide players with a suspenseful and mysterious game that explores the monster and horror themes in a unique way.
-    - Through the use of the second person perspective during the narrative, the freedom of choosing whichever path the player likes, and the looming threat of chasing monster, the player feels suspense throughout the game.
+    - Through the use of the second person perspective during the narrative, the freedom of choosing whichever path the player likes, and the looming threat of the suspiciously absent monster, the player feels suspense throughout the game.
     - The exception to this is the beginning of the game, which is the figurative calm before the storm and establishes the overall atmosphere and world.
     - The monster is also portrayed less as an mindless and malevolent being and more as a complex albeit intimidating entity.